Crime in Vietnam: History of organised crime

 Following 1975 and the reunification of Vietnam, the era of the Four Great Kings came to an end.
 Later in the 90s, Năm Cam would come to form a dominant criminal group in Saigon, where he was known for running numerous gambling dens, hotels, and restaurants that fronted for brothels.
 He is said to have gone on a 15-year killing spree in Saigon in order to eliminate his rivals.
 As such, he is often referred to as the godfather of Vietnam.

 Meanwhile, although organized crime also continued to exist in the North, it was much more hidden from the general public and the government's eyes due to the North's more stringent control over organized criminal activity and stricter law enforcement.
 In spite of this, organized crime persisted.
 One notable example was an organization formed by Khánh Trắng, the former President of the Đồng Xuân Labor Union in Hanoi, which was the first non-state trade organization in the city.
 At its height, Khánh Trắng's organization had received praise from the northern government officials as a model example of an organization that should be replicated.
-However, underneath the guise of operating a legal labor union, Khánh Trắng started to transform the union into a type of organized crime group that extorted from the merchants in the Đồng Xuân market and created unfair policies that resulted in fines against the local merchants, and profit for Khánh.
+However, underneath the guise of operating a legal labor union, Khánh Trắng started to transform the union into a type of organized crime group that extorted merchants in the Đồng Xuân market and created unfair policies that resulted in fines against the local merchants, and profit for Khánh.

 Another well known organized crime figure that originated from the North was Dung Hà, who was a female gangster from the city of Haiphong where she originally ran an illicit casino business, which brought her numerous followers or disciples.
-Other gangsters such as Hải Bánh also originated from the North, but some of them like Hải and Dung Hà later took their operations to the south in order to expand their operations and increase profit.
+Other gangsters such as Hải Bánh also originated from the North, but some of them like Hải and Dung Hà later took their operations to the south in order to expand their operations and increase profits.